Easy Elotes aka Mexican Street Corn

-Easy Elotes come together very quickly for a perfect BBQ side dish.
+Easy Elotes come together very quickly for a perfect potluck dish.
+These are a crowd-pleaser!
+Make sure to make more than you expect, these go quick!

 Tips for delicious Easy Elotes